Brief History of Wheaton College

 From its founding, Wheaton Seminary was a pioneering institution, offering young women the means to pursue serious study at a time when women’s educational options were few.
-In planning their school, the Wheaton family turned to one of the recognized leaders of the day in female education: Mary Lyon.
-Miss Lyon created the seminary’s first curriculum with the goal that it be equal in the “English branches”–science, philosophy, mathematics, rhetoric, history, composition, logic and religious studies–to the curricula of men’s schools.
+In planning their school, the Wheaton family turned to one of the recognized leaders of the day in female education, Mary Lyon.
+Miss Lyon created the seminary’s first curriculum with the goal of equality with the curricula of men’s schools in science, philosophy, mathematics, rhetoric, history, composition, logic and religious studies.

-Among those whose ideas and influence shaped the early Wheaton was Caroline Cutler Metcalf.
-Strong-willed, conscientious and creative, Mrs. Metcalf served as seminary principal from 1850 to 1876.
+Among those whose ideas and influence shaped the early Seminary was Caroline Cutler Metcalf.
+Strong-willed, conscientious and creative, Mrs. Metcalf served as Seminary principal from 1850 to 1876.
 Finding and retaining outstanding teachers was high on her list of priorities.
 Caroline Metcalf sought educators willing to put aside tradition and custom to employ the most effective teaching methods possible.
-Graduates paid tribute to Mrs. Metcalf’s many contributions to their lives and to the institution by creating the Wheaton Alumnae Association in 1870, in honor of Caroline Metcalf’s 20th year as seminary principal; the group also elected Mrs. Metcalf as its first president.
-One of the oldest such organizations in the country, the Wheaton Alumni Association today numbers more than 14,000 members worldwide.
+In 1870, graduates paid tribute to Mrs. Metcalf’s many contributions to their lives and to the institution by creating the Wheaton Alumnae Association in honor of Caroline Metcalf’s twentieth year as principal.
+The group also elected Mrs. Metcalf as its first president.
+One of the oldest such organizations in the country, today the Wheaton Alumni Association numbers more than fourteen thousand members worldwide.

 Educators of vision

-Seminary teacher Mary Jane Cragin, meanwhile, made significant contributions in mathematics.
-Nicknamed “Miss Why?” by students, Miss Cragin, a graduate of Bridgewater (Mass.)
-Normal School, pioneered the teaching of geometry without textbooks, encouraging her pupils to think through and solve mathematical problems on their own.
-This teaching method earned Miss Cragin national acclaim after she left Wheaton to teach at the St. Louis, Missouri, Normal School.
+Seminary teacher, Mary Jane Cragin, meanwhile, made significant contributions in mathematics.
+Nicknamed “Miss Why?” by students, Miss Cragin, a graduate of Bridgewater Normal School, pioneered the teaching of geometry without textbooks, encouraging her pupils to think through and solve mathematical problems on their own.
+This teaching method earned Miss Cragin national acclaim after she left Wheaton to teach at the St. Louis Normal School in Missouri.
 Five years after her death, the National Teachers Monthly praised Mary Cragin as “a woman who came as near the ideal of true teacher, everything considered, as any that we have known.”

-A third outstanding educator during Wheaton’s early history was Clara Pike, Wheaton Class of 1866, who taught science from 1869 to 1901.
-At her urging Wheaton built science facilities and acquired equipment unusually sophisticated for a female seminary.
-Miss Pike regularly attended classes at the Women’s Laboratory of Massachusetts Institute of Technology, and invited MIT professors to lecture at Wheaton.
-In planning the seminary’s science courses, Miss Pike consulted extensively with Ellen Swallow Richards, the founder of the Women’s Laboratory at MIT.
+A third outstanding educator during Wheaton’s early history was Clara Pike, class of 1866, who taught science from 1869 to 1901.
+At her urging, Wheaton built science facilities and acquired equipment unusually sophisticated for a female seminary.
+Miss Pike regularly attended classes at the Women’s Laboratory of Massachusetts Institute of

 From seminary to college

 So began a massive revitalization project that resulted in an expanded and strengthened curriculum and several new buildings.
-The effect of these improvements was dramatic: By 1899-1900, Wheaton’s enrollment had more than tripled.
+The effect of these improvements was dramatic.
+By 1900, Wheaton’s enrollment had more than tripled.
 In November 1911, trustees announced their decision to apply for a college charter, which was granted by the Massachusetts Legislature in February 1912.

 The first half of the 20th century brought further expansion.
-In planning the physical development of Wheaton’s campus, President Cole consulted with the young Boston architect Ralph Adams Cram as early as 1897.
-Cram’s pencil sketch of a “Court of Honor”– a rectangular, open space surrounded by groups of buildings — became a blueprint for campus development; a gymnasium, science building, chapel, power house, three dormitories, and an observatory were constructed between 1900 and 1925.
-Ralph Adams Cram would later become supervising architect at Princeton, Rice, MIT and the U.S. Military Academy at West Point.
+In planning the physical development of Wheaton’s campus, President Cole consulted with the young Boston architect, Ralph Adams Cram, as early as 1897.
+Cram’s pencil sketch of a “Court of Honor”– a rectangular, open space surrounded by groups of buildings — became a blueprint for campus development.
+A gymnasium, science building, chapel, powerhouse, three dormitories

 Following Samuel V. Cole’s death in 1925, the Reverend John Edgar Park became Wheaton’s second president.
 He began his tenure by modernizing the curriculum.
-Among his accomplishments: introducing departmental honors and senior seminars, instituting a system of academic majors and minors, and establishing a Wheaton chapter of Phi Beta Kappa.
+Among his accomplishments were introducing departmental honors and senior seminars, instituting a system of academic majors and minors and establishing a Wheaton chapter of Phi Beta Kappa.

-The year 1935 brought Wheaton’s centennial anniversary, which the college commemorated with a two-day celebration that included commencement, alumnae reunions, historical exhibits, and the performance of a pageant written by English department members Ellen Ballou and Louise Barr MacKenzie.
+The year 1935 brought Wheaton’s centennial anniversary, which the College commemorated with a two-day celebration that included commencement, alumnae reunions, historical exhibits and the performance of a pageant written by English department members Ellen Ballou and Louise Barr MacKenzie.
 Student enrollment and the number of faculty increased steadily during Dr. Park’s presidency, and new buildings continued to appear on the campus horizon based on the campus plan originated by Cole and Cram.
-Wheaton’s growth and vitality during these years is particularly noteworthy in the context of two major world events: the Great Depression and World War II.
+Wheaton’s growth and vitality during these years

 Growth and transformation